lautenba/ADA_pADAwan_Project/README.md

 Is there an increase|decrease in the use of some ingredients in the recent years ?
 If so, why ?

-Is there a link between the rating of the recipes and the time needed to cook them ?

 From where does the rating of the recipe come from ?
 Ingredients, time, combination between ingredients, what type of meal (main course, dessert), originality, (try to predict some "ideal recipes by interpolating) ?